Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Location map of the best hikes in Arizona

 The Rim to Rim to Rim Trail is a 71 km – 44 mile round trip hike with total elevation loss and gain each of 3000 m (~10,000 feet).
-If you start at the North Rim, take the North Kaibab Trail to the Colorado River.
-Join the Bright Angel Trail to ascend to the south rim.
+If you start at the North Rim of the Grand Canyon, take the North Kaibab Trail to the Colorado River.
+Join the Bright Angel Trail to ascend to the south rim of the Grand Canyon.

 To return, I recommend the South Kaibab Trail leaving from Yaki Point – after two night’s of rest on the south rim.
 Of course there are loads of less taxing hikes.
 On both hiking days we started at 6 AM.